 BeBat/Verify is built on top of PHPUnit's own assertions.
-It is compatible with any version of PHPUnit 8 or 9 and has preliminary support for version 10.
+It is compatible with any version of PHPUnit 8, 9, or 10.1 and above.
 It should also be compatible with the current version of Codeception.

 Some assertions have been removed from later versions of PHPUnit, and others added.
 When using BeBat/Verify you should explicitly declare what major version of PHPUnit your project depends on so that there are no surprise compatibility issues.
 See the available assertions to see what assertions are compatible with your version of PHPUnit.